tombye/trexit/_posts/2017-08-18-brilliant-basel.markdown

 It's totally inaccurate (because it's a Swiss city) but Basel was kind of like our last stop in Germany.

 In our defence, it's complicated.
-Walking down the Rhine into Basel, we crossed from Germany into Switzerland while aware that just 100 metres away, on the opposite bank was France.
+Walking down the Rhine into Basel, we crossed from Germany into Switzerland with France just 100 metres away on the opposite bank.

 ![Sign in front of a footbridge across the Rhine explaining that by crossing it you enter France](https://github.com/tombye/trexit/raw/gh-pages/assets/images/sign-on-rhine-bridge-saying-france-100-metres.jpg)